 We are happy to work with schools that would like inservice tailored to their specific needs, and our programming can be flexible to fit a variety of frameworks: single workshop days, classroom visits, and extended partnerships.

-If you would like more information about what SMWP's programming, please contact our inservice director, Kelly Ouellette-Tukey, or our site director, Kate Kennedy.
+If you would like more information about what SMWP's programming, please contact one of our site director, Rebecca Redlon.